henryatman/PyMT4/README.md

 Project origin By rmawatson, he didn't want to be disturbed,

-So don't to bother him, thanks
+So don't to bother him even you need help, thanks

 ----